 Stained porcelain.
 Spotty dishes.
 Clogged showerheads.
 Sound familiar?
-If so, you are one of many who suffer from the remnants of hard water in their home.
+If so, you are among many who suffer from the remnants of hard water in their home.
 These signs of hard water can be very demoralizing when you realize you need to add them to your cleaning to-do list.

-There are a few tips and tricks you should know to help you with your bathroom and kitchen cleaning endeavors, as well as some permanent solutions to prevent the problem from happening again in the future.
+There are a few tips and tricks you should know to help you with your bathroom and kitchen cleaning endeavors, as well as some permanent solutions to prevent the problem from happening again.

-Hard water is caused by an abundance of minerals, like calcium and magnesium, that your water has collected from traveling through the ground.
+Hard water is caused by abundant minerals, like calcium and magnesium, that your water has collected from traveling through the ground.
 The water in your home picks up these minerals through rock formations underneath the earth as it travels past.
-The amount of hardness your water has depends on the amount of contact the water in your area has with these minerals along the way.
-According to a U.S. Geological Survey, 85% of the water going to homes in the United States is considered to be “hard.”
+The hardness of your water depends on how much contact the water in your area has with these minerals along the way.
+According to a U.S. Geological Survey, 85% of the water going to homes in the United States is considered “hard.”

 Visual signs of hard water in your home can include gray or even red/brown stains on toilet bowls and shower drains, chalky white residue on faucets and showerheads, a buildup of soap scum in bathtubs or shower walls, calcium deposits inside water using appliances (like a humidifier), and spotty dishes.

-If you have experienced hard water residue in your home, you know it is not the easiest thing to clean.
-It takes a lot of effort to scrub away or a lengthy soaking routine with harsh cleansers in order to break up the mineral deposits.
+If you have experienced hard water residue in your home, you know cleaning is not easy.
+It takes a lot of effort to scrub away or a lengthy soaking routine with harsh cleansers to break up the mineral deposits.
 So how do you get rid of the stains hard water leaves behind?

 Leaving these signs of hard water unattended can cause future issues with your plumbing, or permanent staining that can be a real eyesore.
-Here are some common signs of hard water and what you can do to remedy them.
+Here are some common signs of hard water and how to remedy them.

 Hard Water Spots on Surfaces

-When hard water evaporates it leaves behind calcium deposits that appear as white spots.
-Try using a similar mixture of white distilled vinegar and water to clean up this residue.
-It works best if you have an empty spray bottle handy to pour the mixture into.
+When hard water evaporates, it leaves calcium deposits that appear as white spots.
+Try using a similar white distilled vinegar and water mixture to clean up this residue.
+It works best to have an empty spray bottle to pour the mixture into.
 Spray generously on areas overcome with these hard water spots (showers and bathtubs) and let the vinegar/water solution sit for at least 15 minutes before wiping it away.
-If using this solution on glass, a microfiber towel can be used to clean away any streaks left behind.
+If using this solution on glass, a microfiber towel can clean away any remaining streaks.

 Stained and Clogged Showerheads and Faucets

-We have all been a victim to the showerhead or faucet that just doesn’t seem to be pumping out water like it used to when it was first installed.
-This could very well be due to the mineral buildup that has accumulated over the head causing the water pressure to drop significantly.
+We have all been a victim of the showerhead or faucet that just doesn’t seem to be pumping out water like it used to when it was first installed.
+This could be due to the accumulated mineral buildup over the head, causing the water pressure to drop significantly.

 To solve this issue, soak the shower head in a large bowl of white vinegar (for heavy buildup, you may need to try this same process with a heavy-duty multi-use cleaner).
-Let the showerhead soak for a few minutes then use a sponge or brush to scrub away the grime.
-You may need to repeat this process a few times before the showerhead is completely clear.
-If you are trying this method with your faucet, or you cannot remove your showerhead, try filling up a plastic bag with this solution and using a zip tie or rubber band to hold it while the faucet soaks.
+Let the showerhead soak for a few minutes, then use a sponge or brush to scrub away the grime.
+You may need to repeat this process before the showerhead is completely clear.
+If you are trying this method with your faucet or cannot remove your showerhead, try filling up a plastic bag with this solution and using a zip tie or rubber band to hold it while the faucet soaks.

 If you notice white spots on your dishes that are extremely difficult to scrub off, hard water is to blame.
-Hard water can also cause other issues with your dishwasher, so it is important to clean it at least once a month.
-Clean the dishwasher with a gentle soap and toothbrush to get food and grime out of all the hard-to-reach places.
-You can then try filling a cup with white vinegar and place it somewhere on the top rack of the dishwasher.
+Hard water can also cause other issues with your dishwasher, so cleaning it at least once a month is essential.
+Clean the dishwasher with gentle soap and a toothbrush to get food and grime out of all the hard-to-reach places.
+You can then try filling a cup with white vinegar and placing it somewhere on the top rack of the dishwasher.
 Let the dishwasher run with the vinegar inside to help clean some of the mineral deposits left behind from your water.

 Unfortunately, glass and plastics that have spent years being washed by hard water may still look cloudy even after you have tried to clean them with vinegar.
 This is because the calcium and magnesium inside the water are thousands of tiny pieces of dissolved rock.
-When the water inside a dishwasher sprays your dishes with hard water, its little using a sandblaster every time and your dishes end up getting etched by the minerals.
-Even if you hand wash your glassware, the abrasiveness of the dissolved rock inside your water will scratch up the surface as you are rubbing the sides.
+When the water inside a dishwasher sprays your dishes with hard water, it's like using a sandblaster every time, and your dishes get etched by the minerals.
+Even if you hand wash your glassware, the abrasiveness of the dissolved rock inside your water will scratch up the surface as you rub the sides.

-As you can see, signs of hard water in your house are rather easy to spot.
-The real issue comes with having to clean up the mess it leaves behind.
+As you can see, signs of hard water in your house are relatively easy to spot.
+The real issue comes with cleaning up the mess it leaves behind.
 A permanent solution to these problems would be to install a water softener.
-Water softeners use a process called ion exchange which removes hard water minerals from the water supply before it reaches the various points of your home.
+Water softeners use an ion exchange process that removes hard water minerals from the water supply before reaching the various points of your home.
 Soft water also works better with soap to give you a spot-free shine when cleaning around the house.

-Adding a water softener has even more benefits than you might think to all of the areas in your home you can’t see as well.
+Adding a water softener has even more benefits than you might think to the areas in your home you can’t see as well.
 Contact your local authorized Evolve dealer today to learn more about the variety of water softeners available.
-They will happily conduct a complimentary water test and answer any questions you may have about which water treatment solution is best for you.
+They will happily conduct a complimentary water test and answer any questions about which water treatment solution is best for you.